Last updated: May 4, 2026

 - Self-direction ability: The senior must be able to direct care, or have a representative who can do it.
 Under the IndependentChoices manual, a representative may be a family member or friend, but that representative cannot be paid for directing care and cannot be the participant’s employee.

-Arkansas also says only the applicant’s income is counted toward the basic long-term services income limit, and some cases allow extra protection for a spouse living in the community.
+Arkansas also says only the applicant’s income is counted toward the basic long-term services income limit in some long-term care cases, and some cases allow extra protection for a spouse living in the community.
 If you are married, do not assume you are over-income until the county office reviews both spouses’ situation.
-Start with the Arkansas LTSS Medicaid page or your local county office.
+Start with the Arkansas LTSS Medicaid page and ask for a written explanation of the rules used in your case.

 |---|---|---|